Domestic Abuse

 Habinteg is committed to dealing with domestic abuse sensitively.
 We aim to provide a confidential and non-judgemental service to any tenant reporting domestic abuse.

-If you have any concerns, please contact Habinteg Direct by email: direct@habinteg.org.ukor call on 0300 365 3100.
+If you have any concerns, please contact Habinteg Direct by emailing direct@habinteg.org.uk or call 0300 365 3100.

 If you’re concerned that a child or adult may be experiencing or is likely to experience abuse or neglect, and they are not in immediate danger, contact your Local Authority – Adult or Children Social Care and take advice.
 You can locate the relevant contact details from your local authority's website.

 If you’re not one of our tenants, but you’re concerned about something you’ve seen or heard relating to a Habinteg resident, please contact us.
-If there’s an immediate risk to a child, young person, adult or yourself, call the Police.
+If there’s an immediate risk to a child, young person, adult or yourself, call the police.

 Download our full policy